-Fig. 8 depicts the throughput performance under selective-forwarding attacks for forwarding ratio $\rho=0\%,\,20\%,\,40\%,\,60\%,\,80\%,\,$ and $100\%,\,$ where $\rho=100\%$ means no attack.
-The performance is measured without any defense in Fig. 8.
-We can see that as the performance is substantially degraded as ρ decreases.
-For example, as run time goes, we find that the throughput is stabilized at around 0.9622 and 0.1821 for the $\rho=100\%$ and $\rho=0\%$ cases, respectively.
+Fig. 13 depicts the throughput performance under selective-forwarding attacks for forwarding ratio $\rho = 0\%$, 20%, 40%, 60%, 80%, and 100%, where $\rho = 100\%$ means no attack.
+The performance is measured without any defense in Fig. 13.
+We can see that the performance is substantially degraded as ρ decreases.
+For example, as run time goes, we find that the throughput is stabilized at around 0.9622 and 0.1821 for the $\rho = 100\%$ and $\rho = 0\%$ cases, respectively.

-Then, we show in Fig. 9 the throughput at time slot t=400 with and without our virtual trust queue mechanism that is set with $\delta=\sigma=2$.
+Then, we show in Fig. 14 the throughput at time slot t = 400 with and without our virtual trust queue mechanism that is set with $\delta = \sigma = 2$.
 If there is no defense, the throughput increases gradually as the forwarding ratio of attackers ρ increases, and finally reaches the no-attack throughput.
 If the virtual trust queues are used, we can see that regardless of the value of ρ , the throughput is always close to the non-attack throughput.
-For example, when $\rho=0\%$, the virtual trust queue strategy achieves throughput of 0.9417 compared with the non-attack throughput of 0.9622.
+For example, when $\rho = 0\%$, the virtual trust queue strategy achieves throughput of 0.9417 compared with the non-attack throughput of 0.9622.

-C. On-Off Attacks
+5.3 On-Off Attacks

-We also consider the on-off attacks, which act as blackholes and legitimate nodes during on and off periods.
+We also consider the on-off attacks, which act as blackholes and legitimate nodes during on and off periods, respectively.
 We randomly choose one node in the network as an on-off attacker, whose on and off periods are both equal to 50 time slots.

-Fig. 10.
+Fig. 15.
 Packet drop ratio in the network under on-off attacks: virtual trust queue vs. no defense.

 To capture how the network reacts in transient states under the on-off attacker, we use packet drop ratio as the performance metric, which is defined as the ratio between the number of dropped packets (by the attacker) and the number of transmitted packets.
-Fig. 10 illustrates the packet drop ratio in the network under the on-off attack.
-It is noted from Fig. 10 that if there is no defense in the network, the packet drop ratio increases and decreases sharply, and these trends alternate.
-This is due to the fact that attackers only attack during the on-periods.
-In contrast, if the virtual trust queue mechanism with $\delta = \sigma = 1$ is used in the network, we observe in Fig. 10 that the packet drop ratio is always 0, indicating that our mechanisms can immediately find and exclude the attackers when they are on.
+Fig. 15 illustrates the packet drop ratio in the network under the onoff attack.
+It is noted from Fig. 15 that if there is no defense in the network, the packet drop ratio increases and decreases sharply, and these trends alternate.
+This is due to the fact that attackers only attack during the onperiods.
+In contrast, if the virtual trust queue mechanism with $\delta = \sigma = 1$ is used in the network, we observe in Fig. 15 that the packet drop ratio is always zero, indicating that our mechanisms can immediately find and exclude the attackers when they are on.

-D. Multiple Heterogonous Attacks
+5.4 Multiple Heterogonous Attacks

-We have shown that the virtual trust queue mechanism is effective to combat (1) blackhole, (2) selective-forwarding, and (3) on-off attacks.
-We next evaluate its effectiveness against (4) transmission-opportunity-wasting attacks and (5) selfish nodes as part of heterogeneous attacks.
-We do not evaluate (4) and (5) individually due to the page limit.
-Instead, we combine the (4) and (5) attacks with the (1), (2), and (3) attacks to form the attack scenario.
-In the experiments, the forwarding ratio of the selective-forwarding attack is set to be $\rho=60\%$, and the on and off periods of the on-off attacker are equally set to be 50 time slots.
+We have shown that the virtual trust queue mechanism is effective to combat (1) blackhole, (2) selectiveforwarding, and (3) on-off attacks.
+We next evaluate its effectiveness against (4) transmission-opportunitywasting attacks and (5) selfish nodes as part of heterogeneous attacks.
+We combine the (4) and (5) attacks with the (1), (2), and (3) attacks to form a more complicated scenario.
+In the experiments, the forwarding ratio of the selective-forwarding attack is set to be $\rho = 60\%$, and the on and off periods of the on-off attacker are equally set to be 50 time slots.